-Donjjang at 33 Mohamed Sultan Road is one of those Korean restaurants that completely goes under the radar – no Facebook page, no Instagram, not even a Google search entry.
+Donjjang at 33 Mohamed Sultan Road is one of those Korean restaurants that completely goes under the radar – no Facebook page (they just got one!), no Instagram, not even a Google search entry.

 Taking over Midnight House Korean Charcoal BBQ, Donjjang specialises in Korean BBQ and family style dishes.

 Price is a little on the high side though.
 A basic barbecue beef set is priced at $200, while the pork set goes for $150.

 During my first visit I went for the obvious choice of Army Stew aka Budae Jjigae ($45), good for 2 to 3 to share.